-AARP Awards Grants to Four Montana Organizations as Part of its Nationwide Program to Make Great Communities Even Better
+AARP Montana Awards Grants to Nine Montana Organizations as Part of its Nationwide Program to Make Great Communities Even Better

-Helena, Mont., Jun.
-29, 2022 — Today, AARP Montana announced four organizations throughout the state will receive 2022 Community Challenge grants – part of the largest group of grantees to date with $3.4 million awarded among 260 organizations nationwide.
-Grantees will implement quick-action projects that help communities become even more livable in the long-term by improving public places; transportation; housing; diversity, equity and inclusion; digital access; and civic engagement, with an emphasis on the needs of adults age 50 and over.
+AARP Montana announced nine organizations throughout the state that will receive 2022 Community Challenge grants – part of the largest group of grantees to date with $3.4 million awarded among 260 organizations nationwide.
+Grantees will implement quick-action projects that help communities become even more livable in the long-term by improving public places; transportation; housing; digital access; and civic engagement, with an emphasis on the needs of adults age 50 and over.

 “AARP Montana is thrilled to grant these funds to help already great communities across Montana become even better places for people of all ages to live and thrive.” said AARP Montana State Director, Tim Summers.
 “Over the past five years we have funded over 30 different Montana projects and we have worked with grantees on a wide range of ideas from creating safer streets, improving public transportation, trails and parks to creating community gardens and enlivening neighborhoods with murals, benches, lighting, planter boxes and bike racks.”

-Here in Montana, four projects were funded for a total of $62,308.
+Here in Montana, nine projects were funded for a total of $83,752.
 Those projects include:

 - $7,000 – The Confederated Salish Kootenai Tribes was awarded a grant to create a Community Garden.
 The garden will include a greenhouse as well as adjacent garden space that is already fenced.
 Produce from the garden will be provided to congregate meal programs at six senior centers on the reservation.